Preparation for the Summer Program

 Summer Program Outline

-When you arrive for the program in late June, you will be involved in the Talking College Book project which is designed to empower African-American students as they make cultural and linguistic choices during their college years.
+When you arrive for the program on June 22nd, you take a second level linguistics course and you will be involved in the Talking College Book project which is designed to empower African-American students as they make cultural and linguistic choices during their college years.
 You have the choice to be a researcher and a participant or just a researcher.
 This means you can share your experiences in interviews as well as collect other students experiences in interviews, or just collect other students experiences in interviews.
+The program ends on August 14th, 2020.

 Program Duties and Activities